 9. Review your risk management action plan on a regular basis.

 10. Identify any new risks and update your plan.

 To assist organizations in identifying risks rather than wait for a disaster, progressive organizations are now shifting to a culture of continuous improvement and using safety audits as a tool to guide their direction in risk management.

-A gym.net Safety and Risk Management Audit is a systematic and critical examination of the key risks and safety areas in an organization.
-We utilize on-site inspections and interviews as a diagnostic tool which will disclose an organization’s strengths, weaknesses and main areas of vulnerability to risk.
+A gym.net safety and risk management audit is a systematic and critical examination of the key risks and safety areas in an organization.
+On-site inspections and interviews are used as diagnostic tools which will disclose an organization’s strengths, weaknesses and main areas of vulnerability to risk.

 o Does your Board or staff meet regularly with all decisions and actions documented?